 Set clear goals aligned with your marketing and business objectives for your email marketing campaigns so you can move the needle for your organization.
 Goals can include getting brand awareness, educating the audience about products and services, generating leads, improving customer loyalty, gathering feedback for the business, etc.

-Email marketing can support one or various goals.
+An email marketing calendar can support one or various goals.
 Newsletter planning lets you map out emails and connect them to various objectives.

 Step 2: Audience analysis